Understanding John Boyd's OODA Loop

 Act

-Implement the chosen innovations, allocate resources, and monitor the market response, continuously adapting and iterating based on feedback.
+Implement the chosen innovations, allocate resources, monitor the market response, and continuously adapt and iterate based on feedback.